2026 Are There Any One-Year Online Nursing Education Degree Programs Worth Considering?

 What Are the Eligibility Requirements for One-year Online Nursing Education Programs?

-• Prior Education: Most one-year programs, such as Accelerated Bachelor of Science in Nursing (ABSN), require applicants to hold a non-nursing bachelor's degree or have completed at least 60 college credits with a minimum GPA around 3.0 or higher.
+• Prior education: Most one-year programs, such as Accelerated Bachelor of Science in Nursing (ABSN), require applicants to hold a non-nursing bachelor's degree or have completed at least 60 college credits with a minimum GPA around 3.0 or higher.
+Graduate Nursing Education programs usually expect a BSN or an approved nursing bachelor's background.

-• Professional Experience: Some advanced and post-graduate nursing programs may require current RN licensure or prior nursing experience, emphasizing clinical readiness.
+• Professional experience: Some advanced and post-graduate nursing programs may require current RN licensure or prior nursing experience, emphasizing clinical readiness.
+Experience can also strengthen an application because educator coursework often builds on real clinical practice.

 What Should I Look for in One-year Online Nursing Education Degree Programs?